Harpreet-trnre/ai-ml-harpreet/README.md

 b) Cultural Adaptions: Explore how different cultures adopt and adapt machine learning technologies, reflecting varying societal norms and values.

 Innovative Formats for Content Delivery:
-a) Interacticve Data Visualizations: Incorporate interactive charts amd maps that allow readers to visualize complex data and trends related to machine learning applications.
+a) Interactive Data Visualizations: Incorporate interactive charts amd maps that allow readers to visualize complex data and trends related to machine learning applications.
 b) Machine Learning Demos: Provide demos or interactive tools that allow readers to try out simple machine learning models to understand their mechanics and capabilities.

 Future Forecasting: